New York Small Game License: What License do You Need to Hunt Small Game in New York?

 For migratory birds, including ducks and other waterfowl, hunters must register with the Harvest Information Program (HIP) and possess a valid federal Migratory Bird Hunting and Conservation Stamp.
 This federal stamp is required nationwide and is separate from state licenses.

-Small game hunting in New York does not typically require entry into a lottery or draw system, nor are there special season permits specifically for small game species.
-However, hunters should always check the latest regulations as these can change.
+Small game hunting in New York does not typically require entry into a lottery or draw system, and are considered “over-the-counter.”
+However, hunters should always check the latest regulations as these can change, or some areas might be considered special access, requiring hunters to apply for and draw a tag to hunt a given area.

 Migratory Bird Stamps and HIP Registration